TMAJ Server Setup

 main Tomcat webpage.

-The port number will be different if you didn't use port 8080 in the
+- The port number will be different if you didn't use port

 last